userfrosting/learn/pages/11.cli/01.commands/docs.md

 ### setup

-The `setup` command combines the `setup:db`, `setup:mail` and `setup:env` commands.
-This command can't accept any of the option of it's child command.
+The `setup` command combines the `setup:db`, `setup:mail`, and `setup:env` commands using interactive mode only.
+This command doesn't accept any options.

 ```bash
 $ php bakery setup
 ```

-[notice=tip]It is also possible (and easy) to add your own command to the `debug` command.
+[notice=tip]It is also possible (and easy) to add your own command to the `asetup` command.
 See [Extending Aggregator Commands](/cli/extending-commands) for more information.[/notice]

 ### sprinkle:list

 Display the list of all loaded sprinkles.
-It will also display the base namespace classes from the sprinkle is expected to have, as weel as the expected path.
+It will also display the base namespace that classes from the sprinkle are expected to have, as well as the sprinkle's base path.

 ```bash
 $ php bakery sprinkle:list